9.29.2025

 Rosaries

-I also use the rosary to memorize the scriptures.
-For example when I was meditating on the Beatitudes the other day I would recite the verse for a particular Beatitude on each "Hail Mary" bead, and then once a decade pray a Glory Be and a Hailary reflecting on how Mary experienced or lived that Beatitude.
+I also use the rosary to memorize scriptures For example when I was meditating on the Beatitudes the other day I would recite the verse for a particular Beatitude on each "Hail Mary" bead, and then once a decade pray a Glory Be and a Hail Mary reflecting on how Mary experienced or lived that Beatitude.

-Finally, the Rosary is also a great way to pair up the person I am praying for with a particular intention.
+Finally, the mysteries of the Rosary can be paired with the person I am praying for with a particular intention.
 Sometimes they just fit, like when someone is suffering and I pray the sorrowful mysteries for them, or when someone is always cheerful and I pray the joyful mysteries for them.

 No comments: